harry-odinson-369/harry-odinson-369.github.io/node_nginx_ssl.md

 - Certbot will interactively ask you for information and configure NGINX to use the obtained certificate.
 - Certbot will ask if you want to redirect HTTP traffic to HTTPS.
 Choose the appropriate option based on your preference.
 Redirecting is recommended for better security.

-You can verify that the automatic renewal process works by running the following command:
+You can verify that the automatic renewal process works by running the following command (Optional):
 ```bash
 # Only valid for 90 days, Renewal the ssl with the command below.
 sudo certbot renew --dry-run